qgis/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

 -------------------------------------------------------------------------------

-When you install QGIS, depending on your OS you have to click on the ``QGIS Desktop with GRASS`` to open a QGIS session with GRASS available.
+When you install QGIS, depending on your OS you have to click on the ``QGIS Desktop with GRASS`` icon to open a QGIS session with GRASS available.

 To launch GRASS from within QGIS, you need to activate it as with any other
 plugin: